-For a better solution to bad mobile home windows, we recommend casement and double-hung windows.
+A better solution for mobile home windows are casement and double-hung windows.
 These windows are designed to stop most all water and air leakage.
 Our casement windows are made of vinyl and can be hinged on either side of the frame.
 This allows you to open the windows when you want to have an unobstructed view.
-We are aware that some of our clients have indoor plants which require more light to grow.
+We are aware that some of our clients have indoor plants that require more light to grow.
 We install windows with a U value of less than 0.27.
 They are energy efficient and ideal in both summer and winter.
 We also offer both double and triple pane windows to give our clients a wide range of choice.

 Mobile home manufacturers also cheap out on roof material.
 The roofing materials used on your home determine whether they are energy efficient.
 Whether they can stay cool during the summer season, and warm during the winter.

-When white metal roofing is installed, they can reflect 66 % of solar radiant heat.
+White Metal Roofing White metal roofing can reflect 66 % of solar radiant heat.
 The roofing is a great way to keep your house cool.
 White metal roofing holds less heat.
 It is durable and has the lowest maintenance cost.

-Mobile home manufacturers install the lowest rated thermal resistance.
+Mobile home manufacturers install the lowest-rated thermal resistance.
 It is the lowest R-value insulation allowed by the government.
-These government guidelines allow manufacturers to skip adding insulation in many areas of your home.
+These guidelines enable manufacturers to skip insulation in many areas of your home.
 This is problematic.
 Insulation is critical to minimize heat transfer.
-When the manufacturer cheap out on windows, roofing, and insulation, you have a trifecta working against your comfort.
+Sometimes the manufacturer will cheap out on windows, roofing, and insulation.
+In this case you have a trifecta working against your comfort.
 So how can you address the insulation issue?

 Insulation for your walls and floor and also necessary.
 We look forward to talking to you about all your home remodeling needs.

 By admin|2020-06-11T06:32:36-07:00October 15th, 2017|News|